Not all spin bikes or indoor cycles come with consoles.

-There are only a few under $1000 such as the Ironman Fitness X-Class 510 which allows you to upload your results to their fitness account which provides you with some good information on your results.
+There are only a few more affordable ones such as the Ironman Fitness X-Class 510 which allows you to upload your results to their fitness account which provides you with some good information on your results.
 You can also add other training and food too.

 Then if you spend quite a bit more there is the Keiser M3i Indoor Cycle which comes with a Fitness App which you can sync your results with Bluetooth but people don’t seem that excited about to say the least.

 After that you have the CycleOps Phantom 5 which provides you with an account to track your performance as well as giving you plenty of pre-set training programs too.

 You might want this to keep your pace up and many workout DVD programs want you to try to keep this up to a certain rate.

 I know I struggle to estimate this and some people can do this fine even on their own or with the help of the music that is playing on the DVD.

 If you are wanting measure your heart rate to help with your training there are 2 methods that are used to measure it and display on monitors.

 They either use hand pulse sensors or a heart rate strap to monitor the heart rate..

 The heart rate strap provides a more consistent and reliable measure than the hand pulse sensors.
 I think the heart rate strap is a much better way to go because of this but although some consoles work with a strap they aren’t always supplied with it and you have to buy it separately.